-A Platinum Open Access Journal for Organic Chemistry

-Paper

-Free to Authors and Readers

-DOAJ Seal

-Arkivoc 2022, part iv, 0-0 to be inserted by editorial office

 A modified synthesis of (Z)-pyrethrolone

-Todd E. Markham, a,b,c Peter J. Duggan, a,c and Martin R. Johnston\a,b
+Todd E. Markham,^{a,b,c} Peter J. Duggan,^{a,c} and Martin R. Johnston^{a,b}

-aCollege of Science and Engineering, Flinders University, Adelaide, South Australia 5042, Australia bFlinders Institute for Nanoscale Science and Technology, Flinders University, Adelaide, South Australia 5042, Australia
+^aCollege of Science and Engineering, Flinders University, Adelaide, South Australia 5042, Australia ^bFlinders Institute for Nanoscale Science and Technology, Flinders University, Adelaide, South Australia 5042, Australia ^cCSIRO Manufacturing, Research Way, Clayton, Victoria 3168, Australia

-cCSIRO Manufacturing, Research Way, Clayton, Victoria 3168, Australia Email: martin.johnston@flinders.edu.au
+Email: martin.johnston@flinders.edu.au

-Received mm-dd-yyyy
+Received 11-16-2021

-Accepted Manuscript mm-dd-yyyy
+Accepted Manuscript 01-28-2022

-Published on line mm-dd-yyyy
+Published on line 02-03-2022

-Dates to be inserted by editorial office

 Abstract

 An accessible, efficient, and reliable synthesis for the production of (Z)-pyrethrolone remains necessary as previous syntheses suffer from drawbacks including the use of toxic reagents, expensive starting materials and lack of regioselectivity in the production of key intermediates.
 This work attempts to alleviate the issues of prior syntheses by making use of well-known and regioselective transformations for the efficient synthesis of (Z)-pyrethrolone.
 Ultimately, (Z)-pyrethrolone is generated in an overall 20% yield over five steps from a cheap, easily accessible starting material using reliable, optimised transformations.

+Cheap, non-toxic, accessible starting material Regioselective transformations 5 steps, 20% overall yield

+Keywords: Pyrethrolone, natural product, regioselective synthesis

+Introduction

-Cheap, non-toxic, accessible starting material Regioselective transformations 5 steps, 20% overall yield Keywords: Pyrethrolone, natural product, regioselective synthesis Introduction Pyrethrins 1-3 (Figure 1) are a class of insecticidally active esters that are commercially extracted from the pyrethrum daisy, Tanacetum cinerariifolium, in the form of pyrethrum extract.
+Pyrethrins 1-3 (Figure 1) are a class of insecticidally active esters that are commercially extracted from the pyrethrum daisy, Tanacetum cinerariifolium, in the form of pyrethrum extract.
 This extract has been utilised in domestic and agricultural pest control products with an extensive history as a pest control agent.
-The popularity of pyrethrum insecticides is due to their lack of environmental persistence, broad spectrum activity and the limited development of insecticidal resistance species.
-Many of these favourable qualities stem from the propensity of the pyrethrins 1-3 to degrade under typical environmental conditions however, such degradation can lead to loss of the insecticidal activity on long-term storage.
+The popularity of pyrethrum insecticides is due to their lack of environmental persistence, broad spectrum activity and the limited development of insecticidally resistant species.^{1,2} Many of these favourable qualities stem from the propensity of the pyrethrins 1-3 to degrade under typical environmental conditions however, such degradation can lead to loss of the insecticidal activity on long-term storage.